Drawing room: Railway usage

 The term drawing room was historically also applied to certain passenger train accommodations, designating some of the most spacious and expensive private accommodations available on board a sleeping car or private railroad car.
-An example, named as such, was a Midland Railway "Drawing Room Car" in 1874 that was made by Pullman and imported from the USA.
+An example, named as such, was a Midland Railway "Drawing Room Car" in 1874 that was made by Pullman and imported from the United States.

-In North America, it meant a room which slept three or more persons, with a private washroom.
+In North America, it meant a room in which slept three or more persons, with a private washroom.
 Although Amtrak has retired its sleeping cars that were built with drawing rooms, they are still used by Via Rail Canada.
 The traditional nomenclature is seen as archaic, hence they are marketed as "triple bedrooms".

 Drawing room plays

 The drawing room, being a room in the house to entertain visitors, gave its name to drawing room plays, a genre of theatrical productions and motion pictures.
 Beginning with the early forms of drama, the drawing room play has evolved to encompass comedy as well as to include the forms of the dramatic monologue.
 The play format itself has also grown out of the traditional drawing room performance and back into main street theater and film.
 While the drawing room itself has fallen out of favor, the play format has continued to provide a source of entertainment.

 Drawing room comedy typically features wit and verbal banter among wealthy, leisured, genteel, upper class characters.
 Drawing room comedy is also sometimes called the "comedy of manners".
 Oscar Wilde's 1895 The Importance of Being Earnest and several of the plays of Noël Coward are typical works of the genre.
 George Bernard Shaw's 1919 Heartbreak House adds an undercurrent of social criticism to the genre.
 Cary Grant appeared in a number of filmed drawing-room comedies.
-Ernst Lubitsch was especially known as a director of drawing-room comedies.
+Ernst Lubitsch was especially known as a director of drawing room comedies.